Clever/ios-sdk/README.md

 You'll also need to add some information to your `Info.plist` to support the custom URI schemes.
 1. Add `com.clever` to your [LSApplicationQueriesSchemes](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/LaunchServicesKeys.html#//apple_ref/doc/uid/TP40009250-SW14) so you can redirect directly to the Clever app.
 2. Add your custom clever redirect URI (should look like `clever-YOUR_CLIENT_ID`) to [URL types](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app?language=objc), so the Clever app can open your application.

+## Example

+The `CleverSDK` project comes with a simple example application to show usage of the SDK.
+You can view the code for this example in the [/Example](/tree/master/Example) directory, or you can open the project in Xcode and run the `Example` target.

 ## License